plebos/pylsat/README.md

 ```

 ## Usage
 In your FastAPI application, you would use pylsat as middleware.
 First, initialize the Pricing class with either price_sats or price_fiat along with a conversion_func if pricing in fiat.
 Then, initialize the L402Validator with the root key, expiry time, the function for generating invoices, the invoice description, and the pricing object.
-Finally, use it as a dependency in your route handlers.
+Finally, use it in your route handlers.

 Here is an example:
 ```python